-It’s not unheard of for a penny stock to jump hundreds of percent in a day or two, or even in hours.
+It’s not unheard of for penny stocks to jump hundreds of percent in a day or two, or even in hours.
 Your money has more weight here.

-Because of how low-priced the stocks are, companies that trade at the penny stock level are often still in the developmental stages—and that could mean anything.
+Because of how low-priced the stocks are, companies that trade at the penny stocks level are often still in the developmental stages—and that could mean anything.